-Over the last couple of years, Internet Explorer has been the only browser in which organizations have been able to run Oracle Forms online since 10g.
-Therefore, this announcement could have major ramifications for businesses and organizations which have a dependency on Oracle Form applications.
+Internet Explorer has remained the only browser in which organizations have been able to run Applet-based Oracle Forms applications since 10g.
+Therefore, its deprecation has major ramifications for businesses and organizations which have a dependency on Oracle Form applications.

 With that in mind, what options do you have for running forms moving forward?